 We then characterized the precision of multiple digital outputs, by calculating the time difference between the digital pulses generated to drive devices for the eye puff and the sCMOS camera (Figure 4Bii).
 We found that there was nearly no temporal difference between the onset of these two digital outputs (-0.004 + 0.012ms (mean + std, n=50 digital pulses)).
 Similarly, the duration of the puff digital pulse was 100.03+0.02 ms (mean + std, n=50 digital pulses), within 0.03ms of the commanded duration of 100ms.

 We next characterized the temporal precision of the analog output generated by the Teensy.
-We measured the analog output waveforms of the Teensy with the commercial TDT RZ5D recording device.
+We measured the analog output waveforms of the Teensy with the commercial TDT RZ5D recording device sampled at XXX Hz.
 Since analog outputs were generated together with the onset of the digital outputs used to trigger camera image frame capture, we calculated the time difference between the onset of the analog output and the onset of the digital pulse (Figure 4Bi, for details see Methods).
 We found that the analog output lagged the camera digital pulse by 7.6 + 0.9 milliseconds (mean +/- std, n=50 digital/analog pulses, Figure 4Bi).
 The duration of the tone was 700 + 1 ms, (mean +/- std, n=50 digital/analog pulses Figure 4Bii), equivalent to the commanded duration of 700ms.
 Together, these results demonstrate that the Teensy interface, timed by the “elapsedMicros” function, is capable of generating digital and analog output with microsecond temporal precision.

 4. Conclusion and Discussion